vineyard-os/vineyard/README.md

 ## Roadmap
 Priorities in the future:
 - Support for filesystems: FAT (for the EFI partition) and one for the root partition (maybe btrfs?)
+- libc cleanup:
+	- namespace pollution, including use of stdint.h types
+	- Stack Smashing Protector
+	- proper C and POSIX compliance
+- timing via HPET
 - functional user-space
+	- think about turning this into a microkernel?
 - SMP
 - Intel HD Graphics drivers
+- Intel HDA

 ## Prerequisites

 Required:
 - a Unix-ish OS with bash
-- Python 3, preferably 3.7
+- Python 3, preferably >= 3.7
 - Python's PyYAML
 - [xbstrap](https://github.com/managarm/xbstrap)
 - [Kconfiglib](https://github.com/ulfalizer/Kconfiglib), a Python reimplementation of Linux' Kconfig-related utilities
-- mtools
+- mtools, for working with FAT images
 - mkfs.btrfs
 - QEMU
 - yasm